pabloalcain/pabloalcain.github.io/hpc/_posts/2016-07-11-python-ctypes-introduction.md

 ---
 title: "Python and C interaction: Part I - An Introduction"
-category: hpc, python, ctypes, python-c
+category: hpc python ctypes python-c
 ---

 Too much is said of